- Describe how energy is carried by waves and the relation of wave energy to features associated with the shoreline

 Submarine canyons are narrow and deep canyons located in the marine environment on continental shelves.
 They typically form at the mouths of large landward river systems, both by cutting down into the continental shelf during times of low sea level, and also by continual material slumping or flowing down from the mouth of the river or a delta.
 Underwater currents rich in sediment pass through the canyons, erode them, and drain onto the ocean floor.
 Steep delta faces and underwater flows of sediments are released down the continental slope as underwater landslides, called turbidity flows.
 Erosive action of this type of flow continues to cut the canyon and eventually fan-shaped deposits develop on the ocean floor beyond the continental slope .
 See chapter 5.5.2 for more information.

 12.3 Currents and Tides

 Water in the ocean, when moving, can move via waves, currents, and tides.
 Waves have been discussed above in chapter 12.1, and this section will focus on the other two.
-Currents in the ocean are driven by persistent global winds blowing over the surface of the water and density.
-They are part of the Earth’s heat engine in which where solar energy is absorbed by the ocean water.
+Currents in the ocean are driven by persistent global winds blowing over the surface of the water and water density.
+They are part of the Earth’s heat engine in which solar energy is absorbed by the ocean water (remember the specific heat of water).
 The absorbed energy is distributed by ocean currents.